Steps of the M&A process

 10. Close the deal!

 Lots of paperwork gets signed, money gets transferred and a company changes hands!
 This draws to a close the main section of the M&A (Mergers & Acquisitions) process.
-Don’t celebrate too much yet, if anything though, the real work is just beginning…
+Don’t celebrate too much yet, as the real work is just beginning…

 11. Tidy up any Post-Merger Integrations (PMI).